Erddig: History

-The first recorded reference to Wrexham was in 1161 to a castle at 'Wristlesham'.
-This castle was probably constructed in what is now the grounds of Erddig.
-The remains of a Norman motte and bailey, constructed around 1090, can be found in the park of the later mansion.
-The fortress was built on a steep-sided promontory and the ramparts were adapted from a prehistoric hillfort and incorporate a section of Wat's Dyke.
+A section of Wat's Dyke approximately 1500 m long runs north to south through the park, to the west of the house.
+It consists of a bank up to 2 m high and a ditch to its west, and was probably built in the eighth century by Æthelbald of Mercia to mark the boundary between his kingdom and the Kingdom of Powys.

+Part of Wat's Dyke is incorporated into a Norman motte-and-bailey castle, called "Wristleham" in a pipe roll dated to 1161, which is located within the park on a bluff above the confluence of the Black Brook and River Clywedog.
+The site is approximately 200 m2 and consists of a bailey of approximately 90 m2 to the south and a slightly higher motte to the north, the two separated by a man-made ditch.
+The bailey is protected by the promontory to the east and west, and by another man-made ditch to the south.
+No visible masonry remains.
+The castle was probably established soon after the Norman Conquest, but became redundant as the border between England and Gwynedd moved westward toward Ruthin and Denbigh.

-The original house was built on a dramatic escarpment above the winding Clywedog river between 1684–1689 to the designs of Thomas Webb for Joshua Edisbury of Pentre Clawdd, High Sheriff of Denbighshire.
-Joshua Edisbury was forced to borrow large sums to fund the project which resulted in his bankruptcy and, in 1716, he was forced to sell Erddig.
+The original house was built on the escarpment above the Clywedog between 1684 and 1689 to the designs of Thomas Webb for Joshua Edisbury of Pentre Clawdd, High Sheriff of Denbighshire.
+Joshua Edisbury was forced to borrow large sums to fund the project, which resulted in his bankruptcy and, in 1716, forced him to sell Erddig.
 John Meller, Master of the Chancery, bought the mortgage on Erddig from Sir John Trevor.

 John Meller refurbished and enlarged the house (including adding two wings in the 1720s).
 A staunch supporter of the royal House of Hanover, he treated his neighbours with suspicion in what was a strongly Jacobite locality.
 On his death in 1733, unmarried and childless, he passed it to his nephew, Simon Yorke (d.
 1767) (first cousin of Philip Yorke, 1st Earl of Hardwicke) thereby establishing an unbroken line of ownership to last for almost 250 years.